 With 5,500 hectares of vines to the north-east of Hungary, Tokaj is known for its sweet wines produced from grapes affected by noble rot.
 Six grape varieties are permitted in Tokaj wines: the star grapes are of course Furmint and Hárslevelű, with also Sárga Muskotály, Kövérszölö, and Zéta.

 Legend has it that, in the early 17th century, Zsuzsanna Lórántffy (wife of Prince György Rákóczi I and owner of a plot of land in the region) and vineyard master László Máté Szepsi decided to postpone harvests in view of imminent invasion from the Turks.
-When they finally harvested the grapes, they grapes were completely shriveled and botrytised.
-They decided to use these grapes anyway, and Tokaj wine was born.
+When they finally harvested the grapes, they were completely shriveled and botrytised (meaning that the fungus botrytis cinerea had infiltrated the grape skins causing ‘noble rot’ to form.
+They decided to use these grapes anyway, calling them aszú grapes, and Tokaji wine was born.

-Interestingly, the Tokaj region is behind one of the first vineyard classification systems in the world.
+Interestingly, the Tokaj wine region is behind one of the first vineyard classification systems in the world.
 The 1700 classification organized vineyards into first, second and third growth with many of these vineyards being sought-after to this day.
+The most celebrated producers in the region are Disznókö, Oremus (run by the same winemakers who craft Vega Sicilia) and Hétszolo.

 See our Tokaj wines currently for sale